Home » Repurposed Furniture » Repurposed Crib Legs Plus a Tabletop

 Cut Crib Legs to Size

 Consequently, the original legs were too long.
 So, I shortened them using my compound miter saw.
 Please use extreme caution when cutting repurposed or reclaimed wood.
-Examine for screws, nails, etc.
+Examine for screws, nails, and similar items.

 Construct a Simple 2×4 Box